 Tom Sterner used to be a chief concert piano technician for 25 years.
 That means he was in charge of all technical elements related to the piano for performances of big bands and star musicians, like the tuning, electric setup, synchronization, etc. for concerts at a major performing arts center, where legends like Ray Charles and Fleetwood Mac gave performances.

 Over time and on the side, Tom has developed an approach called Present Moment Functioning (PMF), which helps individuals achieve a state of high performance by focusing entirely on the present – think of it as entering the flow state on command.

-Since 2014, he focuses on coaching people in PMF and giving lectures full time, but he’s also shared his approach in this book.
+Since 2014, he focuses on coaching people in PMF and giving lectures full time, but he’s also shared his approach in The Practicing Mind.